danielparton/TargetExplorer-querytest/README.md

 Instructions
 ------------

+The aim is to implement a Flask method which takes a query string as input, and returns a list of matching database entries.
+SQLAlchemy query syntax will be used directly in the input query string.
+The query method must be able to filter based on columns from a number of (related) tables.

 The query method is to be implemented as `query_db`, within flaskapp/views.py

 A placeholder method has been set up.